chef/chef-web-docs/chef_master/source/workstation_setup.rst

 =====================================================
 For many users of Chef, the version of Ruby that is included in Chef Workstation should be configured as the default version of Ruby.

 .. note:: These instructions are intended for macOS and Linux users.
-For instructions on setting up your Ruby environment on Windows, see `Chef Workstation on Windows </install_workstation.html#configure-environment>`__.

 #.
-Open a command window and enter the following:
+Open a terminal and enter the following:

    .. code-block:: bash

       $ which ruby

    which will return something like ``/usr/bin/ruby``.
 #.
-To use Chef Workstation version of Ruby as the default Ruby, edit the ``$PATH`` and ``GEM`` environment variables to include paths to Chef Workstation.
+To use Chef Workstation-provided Ruby as the default Ruby on your system, edit the ``$PATH`` and ``GEM`` environment variables to include paths to Chef Workstation.
 For example, on a machine that runs Bash, run:

    .. code-block:: bash